fsvapat/react-native-bottom-tabs/docs/docs/docs/guides/standalone-usage.md

 - `activeTintColor`: Custom active tint color for this specific tab
 - `lazy`: Whether to lazy load this tab's content
 - `freezeOnBlur`: Whether to freeze the tab's content when it's not visible
+- `role`: A value that defines the purpose of the tab

 ### Helper Props